‘RANDOM’ GRADES BY IBO IN GENEVA DESTROYS TOP IB STUDENTS’ DREAMS – UPDATE !

 She kept saying: “These are not my results!”

-Due to the algorithm, my daughter dropped 6 points (some students dropped as much as 12 points!) and no longer had the grade in Chemistry she needed to qualify for medicine at her two elected universities.
+Due to what was first called an algorithm and then ‘standardised grades’, my daughter dropped 6 points (some students dropped as much as 12 points!) and no longer had the grade in Chemistry she needed to qualify for medicine at her two elected universities.
 She now faces no place in any university and having to start all over again.

 As widely reported in the UK, Paula’s case is hardly unique and particularly affects Science and Maths candidates in smaller schools, as well as students in the 37 to 42 point brackets – in other word: top achievers!
 Small schools appear to have been particularly disadvantaged too.

-The algorithm has not been made public, so no-one is clear as to why these students have been affected in this way.
+The algorithm/standardised grades system has not been fully made public, so no-one is clear as to why these students have been affected in this way.
 IBO’s consistent claim in a universal press statement is that the process was “fair and robust.”
 There has been no acknowledgement that any children have been disadvantaged.

 STARTING ALL OVER AGAIN!